-6.1.4 Personnel appointed as reviewers or decision makers by the CAB shall be sufficiently experienced and qualified to evaluate the verification processes, working papers and associated evidence and recommendations made by the assessment/audit team (ISO 17065 7.5).
+- Fisheries assessment and/or CoC audit reports. - Accreditation body witness or office audits CAB on-site observations, review of fishery assessment, and/or CoC audit reports and feedback from clients. - 6.1.4 Personnel appointed as reviewers or decision makers by the CAB shall be sufficiently experienced and qualified to evaluate the verification processes, working papers and associated evidence and recommendations made by the assessment/audit team (ISO 17065 7.5).

-For fishery reviewers and decision-makers, the CAB is reminded that the criteria of ISO 17065 6.1.2.1 will apply.
+For fishery reviewers and decision-makers, the CAB is reminded that the criteria of ISO 17065 6.1.2.1 applies.
 The CAB will still have to demonstrate that the reviewer and/or decision-maker is competent.
-One way of demonstrating this competence would be for the reviewer and/or decision-maker to pass the online training module for fishery team leaders.
+One way of demonstrating this competence would be for the reviewer and/or decision-maker to pass the online training modules for fishery team leaders.

-- 6.1.4.1 For CoC audits against the Default CoC Standard or the Consumer-Facing Organisation CoC Standard, the reviewer shall be a qualified CoC auditor (see 6.1.2 of this document and section 5.1 of the CoCCR). - 6.1.4.2 For Group CoC audits, the reviewer shall be a qualified Group CoC auditor (see 6.1.2 of this document and section 5.1 of the CoCCR).

-- 6.1.5 The CAB shall ensure the satisfactory performance of all personnel involved in the audit and certification activities. - 6.1.5.1 The CAB shall have documented procedures and criteria for monitoring and measurement of the performance of all persons involved, based on the frequency of their usage and the level of risk linked to their activities. - 6.1.5.2 The CAB shall review the competence of its personnel in light of their performance, in order to identify training needs.
+- 6.1.4.1 For CoC audits against the Default CoC Standard or the Consumer-Facing Organisation CoC Standard, the reviewer shall be a qualified CoC auditor (see 6.1.2 of this document and Section 5.1 of the CoCCR). - 6.1.4.2 For Group CoC audits, the reviewer shall be a qualified Group CoC auditor (see 6.1.2 of this document and Section 5.1 of the CoCCR). - 6.1.5 The CAB shall ensure the satisfactory performance of all personnel involved in the audit and certification activities. - 6.1.5.1 The CAB shall have documented procedures and criteria for monitoring and measuring the performance of all personnel involved, based on the frequency of their usage and the level of risk linked to their activities. - 6.1.5.2 The CAB shall review the competence of its personnel in light of their performance, in order to identify training needs.